intentionet/netconan/README.rst

 * Netconan preserves prefixes when anonymizing IPv4 and IPv6 addresses: IP addresses with a common prefix before anonymization will share the same prefix length after anonymization.
 For more information, see J. Xu et al., *On the Design and Performance of Prefix-Preserving IP Traffic Trace Anonymization*, ACM SIGCOMM Workshop on Internet Measurement, 2001 [`link <https://smartech.gatech.edu/bitstream/handle/1853/6573/GIT-CC-01-22.pdf>`_].

 * IPv4 classes are preserved.

+* AS number blocks are preserved (i.e. an anonymized public AS number will still be in the public AS number range after anonymization).

 * Standard password and hash formats (salted md5, Cisco Type 7, Juniper Type 9) are recognized and substituted with format-compliant replacements.